 While same-day dental crowns might not be ideal for everyone, we hope this guide will help you make an informed decision based on your unique circumstances and budget.

-You should speak with a dentist at St. Andrew’s Dental Centre in Aurora to understand what kind of extraction you need and its attendant costs.
+You should speak with a dentist at St. Andrew’s Dental Centre in Aurora to understand what kind of crown you need and its costs.

-If you have any further questions about tooth extraction or to find out if you need a tooth extraction, get in touch with us or just call us in Aurora ON on 289-796-0420 to schedule an appointment with one of our dentists.
+If you have any further questions or to find out if you need a crown, get in touch with us or just call us in Aurora ON on 289-796-0420 to schedule an appointment with one of our dentists.
 We will be happy to answer any questions you have and advise you about what course of treatment might be the best for you.